 Food supply

-Introduction The premier adverts for food processing, fast food, and soft drinks industries are enormous enterprises.
+The processed food industry – producing fast food, soft drinks, and ultra-processed additives is an enormous enterprise.
 3% of all beverages consumed in the world are coca cola products.
-McDonald’s accounts for 7% of the US’s total potato production, contributing to…
+McDonald’s accounts for 7% of the US’s total potato production, contributing…

-Introduction Vertical farming refers to growing crops in stacked trays or platforms.
+Vertical farming refers to growing crops in stacked trays or platforms.
 Predominantly housed indoors, vertical farms require lighting and control systems for temperature, humidity, and air circulation that are autonomous from the natural environment.
-Though greenhouses are slowly adopting…
+Though greenhouses are slowly adopting hydroponics,…

 Introduction Farming-associated activities are a leading cause of environmental degradation.
 From the use of agrichemicals, and clearing of forests to make way for cropland, to the degradation of soil due to unhealthy farming practices, agriculture has so far grossly failed…